iagoleal/iagoleal.github.io/content/posts/ising-qubo-milp.md

   shorttitle = {Quantum {Bridge} {Analytics} {I}}, url        = {http://link.springer.com/10.1007/s10288-019-00424-y},
   doi        = {10.1007/s10288-019-00424-y},
-  abstract   = {Quantum Bridge Analytics relates generally to methods and systems for hybrid classical-quantum computing, and more particularly is devoted to developing tools for bridging classical and quantum computing to gain the beneﬁts of their alliance in the present and enable enhanced practical application of quantum computing in the future.
-This is the ﬁrst of a two-part tutorial that surveys key elements of Quantum Bridge Analytics and its applications, with an emphasis on supplementing models with numerical illustrations.
-In Part 1 (the present paper) we focus on the Quadratic Unconstrained Binary Optimization model which is presently the most widely applied optimization model in the quantum computing area, and which uniﬁes a rich variety of combinatorial optimization problems.}, language   = {en}, number     = {4}, urldate    = {2025-11-01},
+  language   = {en},
+  number     = {4},
+  urldate    = {2025-11-01},